twidi/django-adv-cache-tag/README.rst

 cached, because we now we won't have many copies (old ones and current one) of it.

+The value to set to have no expiry may depend of your cache backend (it's not always `0`).

 .. code:: django

     {% load adv_cache %}